barneyman/ESP8266-Light-Switch/README.md

 # ESP8266-Light-Switch

+I now use Home Assistant to drive this, it's also changed to support other devices - it's on my list to update this readme

+** below here, beware monsters **

 Replacement firmware for Sonoff Basic, or firmware for your own build of esp8266 and solenoids

 This can handle (with #defines) 1 to 6 switches